 ~ N E W S ~

 CALL FOR FEDERAL CONFERENCE PAPERSMLAANZ is seeking speakers at the Queenstown annual federal conference on 2-4 October who will offer insights into current challenges and plot waypoints for maritime law and commerce.
-To propose a paper, please E-mail through a presentation title with a short summary of no more than 150 words and biography by 5 July.
+To propose a paper, please E-mail through a presentation title with a short summary of no more than 150 words and biography.
 Click here for further information.

 JUNE 2024 semaphore